 - Regular touch-base calls to keep momentum going

 - Regular acknowledgement of accomplished tasks and good work

 - Regular updates should include shareholders and the general public

 Examples of Partnerships that Work

-Some of the best known national outreach and education programs for birds are held to celebrate International Migratory Bird Day.
+Some of the best known national outreach and education programs for birds are held to celebrate World Migratory Bird Day.
 Hundreds of other local bird education and outreach programs are offered by bird observatories, Urban Bird Treaty cities, Cornell Lab of Ornithology, the National Park Service, National Wildlife Refuges, National Audubon Society, National Wildlife Federation, and the North American Bird Conservation Initiative (NABCI).

 No matter what geographic scale or what particular project is being proposed, there are partners who share a common interest.
 Networking, attending meetings and getting involved helps further the goal!